ellierewind/AHK/README.md

 ### Disabling F1 Key in File Explorer and Google Chrome

 Prevents you from opening the help and center page accidentally.

+### Easily Change Timezones

+Using the `CapsLock` menu, you can type in "CST" for US Central Time.
+"PST" for US Pacific Time.
+"EST" for US Eastern Time.

+### Premiere Pro  - Easy Presets

+Easily add effects presets in Premiere Pro using the `preset()` function.
+This is function/script is from TaranVH.
+Please click on the credits below to learn more.

+### Insanely Fast Auto Clicker

+By pressing and holding down the hotkey, it will click as fast as your PC can handle.
+Up to 700 clicks per second.

 # Installation